 Spin the wheel, refer a friend, and get a discount, 1+1=3, first order promo code, subscription discount, and other promotional offers can be applicable.

-Effective search engine optimization and high conversions in an online store can be aided by skilled SEO optimization of product pages.
+Effective search engine optimization and high conversions in an online store can be aided by skilled SEO optimization of product card descriptions.
 Here are five things you need to do to achieve quality optimization.

 Metadata: title, description, and h1.
 If your CMS allows, use templates to generate metadata.
 Ideally, it should be as follows: product name + parameters + commercial search queries — delivery, buy, price, reviews, and online store.